nekokoe/Plasmer/README.md

 An accurate and sensitive bacterial plasmid identification tool based on deep machine-learning of shared k-mers and genomic features.

+## System Requirements

+1. Currently tested on CentOS 7 and Ubuntu 20.04, should be working on other Linux releases
+2. A minimum of 32GB system memory is required for kmer-db to load the databases
+3. The AVX instruction is required (required by kmer-db)

 ## Before Running

 Please download and decompress our pre-built database.
-The pre-built database is available at XXX.
+The pre-built database is available at https://doi.org/10.6084/m9.figshare.20709454.
+Provide the absolute path of database folder to -d parameter on the command line.

 ## Run Plasmer in Shell